wadmp/wadmp.github.io/src/gen3/tutorials/search-filter-devices/README.md

 ![FilterSearch](./FilterSearch.png)

-If you want to sort, for example, by the *Description* of the device, you press the claimed date button and choose either descending or ascending mode.
+If you want to sort, for example, by the *Description* of the device, you press the *Description* button and choose either descending or ascending mode.

 ![SortingFilter](./SortingFilter.png)